JiFish/artemis/README.md

 ### What is a Fantasy Computer?

-TODO
+A Fantasy Computer is neither a recreation of a computer that never existed.
+Providing a platform to create software with the limitations of older machines.
+The idea is to be inspired and challenged by these constants.

 ### Why Artemis?

 Artemis is supposed to be a challenging fantasy computer.
 Can you create a fun game with the following limitations?

 - Using a fairly limited and slow BASIC language.
-(Though improvements to the language are incoming...)
+(Though improvements to the language may be incoming...)
 - With no graphical commands at all, only text
 - 125 possible colors and 255 redefinable character glyphs
 - 7 text modes to choose from, each a different compromise between number of characters and colors on the screen

 As mentioned above JiBASIC is slow.
-This isn't a bug, it's a feature - or to be more accurate not a priority.
+This isn't a bug, it's a feature (or to be more accurate not a priority.)
 Artemis is explicitly not designed to be friendly to developing real-time action games.
+Turn-based, menu-driven and text-heavy games would be ideal.

 ### Inspirations